-This is a non-refundable Deposit to book a place for one of the Celtic Pilgrimages organised by the Monastery of All Celtic Saints in the summer or 2018.
+This is a non-refundable Deposit to book a place for one of the Celtic Pilgrimages organised by the Monastery of All Celtic Saints to the Isles of Scotland.

 Please check available places and write to email@example.com before paying for your deposit, to make sure we avoid double booking.